-Weinthaler lives with her family in New York City, and maintains studios at Industry City in Brooklyn and also at her Big Blue Barn in Narrowsburg, NY.
+Susan Weinthaler lives in New York City, and keeps studios at Industry City in Brooklyn and also at her Big Blue Barn in Narrowsburg, NY.

 Previously Weinthaler wrote, curated and produced interactive events in an attempt to free art from the static environment of a gallery.
 They include shows in Boston, MA; New York, NY; Berlin, Germany; and Brooklyn, NY (1999-2000).
 She was the original set designer for the 24 Hour Plays (http://24hourplays.com) upon moving to New York City in 1995, and has since designed Celebrity Benefit shows at the Minetta Lane Theater in New York City, and the Henry Ford Theater in Los Angeles.
 Before moving to New York she taught set design at LAS in Switzerland, and was a production designer for small independent films in Austin, TX.